 The pumpkins were from Dollar Tree and cost $2.
 The paint was $1 or so at the craft store, but I already has these from a previous project.
 So less than $5 for the whole project.

 First I painted the pumpkins with the craft paint.
-Now let;s just take a minute right here for a brief safety message.
+Now let's just take a minute right here for a brief safety message.
 When I started painting the Styrofoam pumpkins I noticed a really bad smell as I brushed the paint on, but when I stopped, it dissipated.
 Not wanting to pass out or get a HUGE migraine, I relocated this project to the back porch and worked on top of the recycling container while my dog watched me with a mixture of curiosity and "I think she's finally lost her mind".
+I am sensitive to smells, but keep that in mind, especially if your kids are helping.

 So the first layer of paint was the teal paint.
 It was really a dark color and the matte finish that showed up as it dried wasn't making it any prettier.
 I let it dry for about an hour or so before adding a second coat.
 Since I didn't like how dark the pumpkins were, for the second coat, I added the teal to white paint (more white than teal) and mixed until it was blended but still has some interesting streaks and variations.